WinVector/pyvtreat/README.md

 Some `vreat` data treatments are “y-aware” (use distribution relations between independent variables and the dependent variable).

-The purpose of ‘vtreat’ library is to reliably prepare data for supervised machine learning.
+The purpose of `vtreat` library is to reliably prepare data for supervised machine learning.
 We try to leave as much as possible to the machine learning algorithms themselves, but cover most of the truly necessary typically ignored precautions.
-The library is designed to produce a ‘DataFrame’ that is entirely numeric and takes common precautions to guard against the following real world data issues:
+The library is designed to produce a `DataFrame` that is entirely numeric and takes common precautions to guard against the following real world data issues:

   - Categorical variables with very many levels.